 - Proliferation – (often categorized as two separate phases, granulation and epithelialization), where the wound and skin fill in; When this is complete, most clinicians (including for clinical trial endpoints) refer to a wound as “healed,” even though there is technically one more phase…

-- Remodeling – (also referred to as maturation), where the underlying cells continue to restructure and strengthen over time (months or years)
+- Remodeling – (also referred to as maturation), where the underlying cells continue to restructure and strengthen over time (months or years).
+This phase not only impacts the cosmetic appearance, but also range of motion and propensity for reinjury or recurrence of the wound, due to factors such as the type, quality, and location of scarring / collagen formation.

 Each of these phases actually consists of dozens–even hundreds–of complex chemical, biological, and physiological processes.
 A video animation + explanation with more detail can be viewed here, and although there are often new discoveries at the microscopic level, there is no shortage of academic discussion discussing each phase in detail, as well as factors affecting wound healing.